 You’ve just been bitten by a vampire/werewolf/zombie/ charmed snake.
 What do you do next?

 The steps involved are no different from what one would do after any life-changing, traumatic event — except for the immortal, shapeshifting, brain-eating, or unavoidable 'ssss' pronunciation parts.

 One; if first aid is required, attend to that.

 Two; calm down.

-In the end, it comes down to accepting what has changed, then figuring out how to move forward from there.
+In the end, if it comes down to accepting what has changed, then a plan must be formulated for figuring out how to move forward from here.

 You are a member of your town's tourist board.
 Name five aspects of your area that would appeal to visitors.

 Outdoor activities: Hiking, mountain biking, and visiting the Yuba River.

 Regional events: South Yuba River Citizen’s League Environmental Film Festival, and Music in the Mountains performances are just a few!